wp-plugins/zopim-live-chat/readme.txt

 Though designed to work on most browsers, Zopim works best in the following environment: IE 6 or later (PC), Firefox 2 or later (Mac, PC, or Linux), Safari 2 or later (Mac), Google Chrome (PC, Mac).

+= I managed to install the plugin but cannot link up to Zopim.
+Why? = Most likely PHP Curl is not installed or configured properly.
+Please request your server administrator to enable the PHP CURL extension (see http://www.php.net/manual/en/book.curl.php for details).

+Alternatively, you can also manually include the script in the footer file ("wp-content/themes/default/footer.php" in your wordpress installation).

 = Is it free to use? =

 The plugin comes with a free plan specially tailored for Wordpress users.
 Power users can purchase upgrade options anytime.

 = Its just not working for me!
 HELP! =

 Dont worry!!
 We are happy to assist!
-Just come on down to our site at http://www.zopim.com or leave an email for us at support@zopim.com and we will help you with installation.
+Just come on down to our site at http://www.zopim.com or leave an email for us at wordpress@zopim.com and we will help you with installation.

 == Usage ==